Key and Electronic Access Systems Procedures

 D. Bent/Broken Keys and Worn ID Cards

 If a key needs to be replaced because it is bent or broken, submit a Request for Keys with the key attached.
-Worn out ID cards, used heavily for work-related access (Police Services, Physical Plant, etc.) will be replaced at no charge.
+Worn out ID cards, used heavily for work-related access (Police Services, Physical Plant, etc.) up to 2 CATCards per year will be replaced at no charge.

 E. Requests for Re-Keying